lovelyqian/lovelyqian.github.io/_pages/about.md

 I received my Ph.D. degree from School of Computer Science, Fudan University, China,  in June 2023, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a> and co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>.
 During my Ph.D studies, I also worked closely with Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
 Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, China, in June 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.

 My research topics are computer vision and deep learning.
-I mainly focus on few-shot learning and cross domain issues, especially cross-domain few-shot learning, and few-shot video action recognition during my Ph.D period.
-Currently, I am also exploring multimodal approaches e.g., grounding and multi-sensor fusion.
+I mainly focus on transfer learning during my Ph.D period especially few-shot learning and cross domain issues.
+Currently, I am also exploring open-vocabulary learning and multimodal approaches.

-Recently, I have <strong>several <font color="red">open positions</font> for visiting/master/PhD in INSAIT especially for multimodal related tasks.</strong> If you are interested in joining or remotely working with us, feel free to drop an email to me: yuqian.fu@insait.ai.
+Recently, INSAIT still has <strong>several <font color="red">open positions</font> for PhD especially for multimodal related tasks.</strong> If you are interested in joining or remotely working with us, feel free to drop an email to me: yuqian.fu@insait.ai.

  <!--I am currently a Ph.D.
 Candidate at <a href="https://fvl.fudan.edu.cn">FVL</a> Lab, Fudan University, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a>, co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>, and Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
 Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, Hangzhou, China, in 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.
 My current research topics are computer vision and deep learning, and I am mainly focused on few-shot learning especially cross-domain few-shot learning, and few-shot video action recognition.-->